 Essential Element: The quote discusses how the digital context influenced business models and leadership skills.

 Additive/Variant Analysis: The assertion matches with my thinking.
-The technologically enables digital world has enhanced efficiency and flexibility of operations thereby accelerating market competition.
+The technologically enabled digital world has enhanced efficiency and flexibility of operations, accelerating market competition.
 In response, leaders are required to develop new sets of skills and administer appropriate leadership styles that is flexible, efficient, and creative.

 Contextualization: In my country, most company leaders are handclapped when it comes to the use of technology oriented.
-In contrast, the majority workforces are vibrant youth who are prone to digital operations.
+In contrast, most workforces are vibrant youth prone to digital operations.
 This is causing generation gap, resulting leadership stress all across sectors.
 That is why my study seeks to examine the core leadership competencies during the digital era that may serve as input to training institutions and organizations in developing leaders.

 Comment 6: